Cairngorm Gliding Club

 -

-To start the descent, GOTO the nearest waypoint.
+To start the descent, track towards the nearest waypoint.
+This is done by matching the current track with the bearing to the waypoint, or matching the projected track line with the route line.
 You should arrive at or above 5000ft on Feshie QFE.
 This will keep you clear of the surrounding mountains.

 -

-GOTO the second waypoint.
+On reaching the first waypoint turn via into wind to track to the second waypoint.
 Use airbrake to maintain a good rate of descent.
-During the leg be sure to apply enough drift towards the into-wind direction to track direct to the waypoint (keep the CDI centred), or you may drift into the mountains.
-If there is a large crosswind component fly faster than usual to reduce the drift angle.
+During the leg be sure to apply enough drift towards the into-wind direction to track direct to the waypoint or you may drift into the mountains.
+Remember, if there is a large crosswind component fly faster than usual to reduce the drift angle.

 -